CinTheDev/ThermalCamera/README.md

 I chose **gcc-arm-11.2-2022.02-x86_64-arm-none-linux-gnueabihf.tar.xz**, extracted it somewhere in my home directory, and prepended the binary directory to PATH via ~/.bashrc

 Verify the installation by running `cargo clean` (if there's some build files already) and `cargo build`.
 If it compiles successfully, that's a good sign.
-Finally, upload the binary to the raspi using the **upload_bin.sh** script, and do a test run on the raspi with ssh.
+Finally, upload the binary to the raspi using the **manual_test.sh** script, and do a test run on the raspi with ssh.

 ## Hardware setup & Used pins